- Home/

 How do you find your specific last frost date?

 Understanding first and last frost dates is much easier for gardeners today, thanks to the many online resources available.
-For example, Plant Maps offers the easiest way to understand your UK region's average annual temperatures.Â
+For example, Plant Maps offers the easiest way to understand your UK region’s average annual temperatures.
+The Met Office also provides historical weather data to help determine frost risk in your area.

 How do you know when it's the last frost?

 There are many online resources that will help you understand the first and last frost dates for your area.
-The National Weather Service and the Met Office often tracks this data as well.
+The National Weather Service and the Met Office often track this data as well.
 It is important to know that no matter where this information comes from, there can be a slight variation in the actual date due to changing and unpredictable weather patterns.

 What plants are sensitive to frost?